-Immersion in another country and culture offers students one of the most powerful personal and intellectual experiences to advance their academics, their understanding of global issues, and their sense of self in the world.
-Students who are encouraged by their advisors to think about learning abroad and how it can fit into their academic program are much more likely to go abroad.
+Immersion in another country and culture offers students one of the most powerful personal and intellectual experiences to advance their academics, their understanding of global issues, their cultural competence, and their sense of self in the world.
+Study, research and internships abroad also provide students tools and experiences that equip them to confidently pursue career and other life goals.

 Study Abroad: Semester/Year

-Students may choose from more than 15 Mount Holyoke programs and exchanges and nearly 150 other programs that we approve, in more than 50 countries altogether.
+Students may choose from more than 15 Mount Holyoke programs and exchanges and nearly 150 other approved programs, in more than 50 countries.
 Our list of approved programs reflects careful review and consultation with faculty about the best options in their areas of expertise.

-Mount Holyoke does not charge home school fees.
+Most programs abroad cost less than studying at Mount Holyoke.
 Except for certain MHC programs and exchanges, students pay fees to their host university or program, and they pay only an administrative fee ($900 per semester) to Mount Holyoke.

 Incentives for Studying Abroad in the Fall

 More students typically study abroad in the spring semester than in the fall.
 To ensure more balanced enrollments on campus, the College is offering incentives for students who study abroad for one semester in 2015-16 to do so in the fall.
 For those students, MHC will:

 - for students who are approved for Laurel Fellowships, replace campus earnings with grant instead of loan.

 These incentives also apply to students who participate in MHC's own programs that are offered in the spring semester only (Globalization, Development, and Environment in Monteverde, Costa Rica; and Economic Transformation and Business Challenges in Shanghai, China).